APIDevTools/swagger-express-middleware/docs/middleware/mock.md

 ### 3) Send the response
 The final step to the Mock middleware is sending a response back to the client.
-It uses your Swagger API definition to determine the status code, headers, and content-type of the response.
+It uses your OpenAPI definition definition to determine the status code, headers, and content-type of the response.

 ### How the status code is set
-Each operation in your Swagger API can have multiple responses defined &mdash; one for each HTTP status code, plus a "default" response.
+Each operation in your OpenAPI definition can have multiple responses defined &mdash; one for each HTTP status code, plus a "default" response.
 If you define any 2XX or 3XX responses, then the Mock middleware will use the lowest one as the status code.
 If you only have a "default" response defined, then it will use HTTP status code that is most appropriate.
 For `POST` and `PUT` operations, it will use [HTTP 201 (Created)](http://httpstatusdogs.com/201-created).
 For `DELETE` operations that have no response schema, it will use [HTTP 204 (No Content)](http://httpstatusdogs.com/204-no-content).
 For everything else, it uses an [HTTP 200 (OK)](http://httpstatusdogs.com/200-ok).

-> **NOTE:** If your Swagger API doesn't ave any 2XX or 3XX responses, and no "default" response, then the Mock will use the first status code it finds, which might be an error code.
+> **NOTE:** If your OpenAPI definition doesn't ave any 2XX or 3XX responses, and no "default" response, then the Mock will use the first status code it finds, which might be an error code.

-> **TIP:** If you set the HTTP status code yourself using custom middleware, then the Mock middleware will use that code as long as it corresponds to a response in the Swagger API.
+> **TIP:** If you set the HTTP status code yourself using custom middleware, then the Mock middleware will use that code as long as it corresponds to a response in the OpenAPI definition.
 This is useful if you have multiple 2XX responses defined, and you have custom logic that determines which one is sent.

 ### How response headers are set
-If your Swagger API includes response headers, then the Mock middleware will set them.
+If your OpenAPI definition includes response headers, then the Mock middleware will set them.
 If you specify a `default` value for the header, then that value will be used.
 If you _don't_ specify a `default`, then the Mock middleware will set the value as follows:

 * `Last-Modified`<br>
 Is set to the date/time that the resource was last modified.